 In sum, Mr. Aune, what you do not know about the process is appalling.
 Since you are not required to read law and pass the bar, you are allowed to act like a pro se Vet.
 In fact, the Court of Appeals has granted Vets that dispensation such that if they are under the wing of a VSO, they are permitted the Presumption of Stupidity and given even more leeway to account for the frightful legal advice given them.
 (See Comer v.
 Peake) A lawyer is held to a much higher standard and fined for his stupidity.
-We rarely read about law dogs stepping on their neckties, now do we?
+We never read about law dogs filing appeals for a 10% rating for tinnitus for each ear.

 Lastly, I would point out a glaring inequity.
 Why would any attorney worth his salt take on VA claims?
 The return is 20% on the venture versus an easy 40% were he to choose chasing ambulances.
 Additionally, he would have a much faster path to riches if he steered clear of the VA arena altogether.
 Real Courts pay the attorneys promptly without grousing.
 Can it be some are attracted to this because they see a disservice to Vets being perpetrated by unschooled VSOs?
 You have admitted their altruism is AWOL.